Cycling can be a quick way to get about in the local area and help keep you fit and healthy.

 Surrey County Council produces a range of cycling maps and guides, which can be downloaded from their website.

 The College offers parking spaces for over 600 bicycles at the main campus and Kingswood, many of which are covered.
-There are showers for cyclists in the Sports Centre, Founder's East 127 and Bourne Level 3.
+There are showers for cyclists in the Sports Centre, and Founder's East 127.
 If you're new to cycling the London Cycling Campaign offers good advice about buying a bicycle and tips for getting started.

 Cycle to Work Scheme